AbdelaliDuiche6/AbdelaliDuiche6/README.md

  **` Mobile App Developer 🦑 `**

 I'm a mobile app developer specializing in Android (Kotlin) and Flutter (Dart).
-Currently in my second year of study, I have a strong foundation in web development from my first year and now focus on building efficient and user-friendly mobile applications.
+Currently in my second year of study, I have a strong foundation in web development from my first year and now focusing on building efficient and user-friendly mobile applications.

 🔹 Passionate about clean code, UI/UX, and scalable solutions